dojo/widgets/README.md

 ```
 This package contains *all* of the widgets in this repo.

-All of the widgets in this repo are on the same release schedule, that is to say, that we release all widgets at the same time.
+All of the widgets are on the same release schedule, that is to say, that we release all widgets at the same time.
 Minor releases may include new widgets and/or features, whereas patch releases may contain fixes to more than 1 widget.

 To use a widget in your application, you will need to import each widget individually: